Is your website valuable to users? You’ll have to ask Google.

 Age is just a number

-…that you should really care about.
-The term is called Indexed Age and refers to the distance between the first index (whether organic or forced) and the current date.
-Google doesn’t trust that “young” websites will be reliable in giving users what they’re looking for.
-This is especially important with brand new websites.
+New information from Google tells us that domain age doesn’t factor into the Google search engine page result ranking.
+But we still feel that your Indexed Age (the distance between the first index, whether organic or forced, and the current date) is important, especially with brand new websites.
 If you haven’t set up an account with Google Search Console, we suggest you do it immediately, and force a crawl for every page on your website.
 If Get Online NOLA built your website, you don’t have to worry; we index all of our sites within a week of going live.
-(You’re welcome.)
+(You’re welcome)

 Who’s the boss (in SEO)?